Privacy Notice for Job Applicants

 The Company will not share your data with third parties unless we make you an offer of employment.
 In those circumstances, the Company shall share your data with third parties where required by law and where it is necessary in order to administer the working relationship with you or where we have another legitimate interest in doing so.
 Your data shall be shared with the Company’s accountants, bank, pension provider and insurance brokers.

-Some of your data may be transferred to countries outside the European Economic Area (EEA) in order to store and back up your information in the cloud.
-The Company will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EEA, including at least one of the following safeguards:
+Some of your data may be transferred to countries outside the UK or European Economic Area (EEA) in order to store and back up your information in the cloud.
+In this case the Company will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK or EEA.

 How does the Company protect your data?